MileHacker Logo

 • Many restaurants accommodate vegan requests with clear communication.

-• Gluten-free (senza glutine) awareness is growing; some pizzerias present GF crusts.
+• Gluten-free (senza glutine) there is a growing awareness; some pizzerias present GF crusts.

 • Larger restaurants and hotels may advise on allergens in dishes.